dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 >
 > When introducing any user-provided values into a SQL query, care must be taken to avoid SQL injection attacks.
 SQL injection occurs when a program integrates a user-provided string value into a SQL query, and the user-provided value is crafted to terminate the string and perform another malicious SQL operation.
 To learn more about SQL injection, [see this page](/sql/relational-databases/security/sql-injection).
 >
-> The <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlInterpolated%2A> methods are safe against SQL injection, and always integrate parameter data as a separate SQL parameter.
-However, the <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> method can be vulnerable to SQL injection attacks, if improperly used.
+> The <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlInterpolated*> methods are safe against SQL injection, and always integrate parameter data as a separate SQL parameter.
+However, the <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*> method can be vulnerable to SQL injection attacks, if improperly used.
 See below for more details.

 The following example passes a single parameter to a stored procedure by including a parameter placeholder in the SQL query string and providing an additional argument:

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#FromSqlStoredProcedureParameter)]

 While this syntax may look like regular C# [string interpolation](/dotnet/csharp/language-reference/tokens/interpolated), the supplied value is wrapped in a `DbParameter` and the generated parameter name inserted where the `{0}` placeholder was specified.
-This makes <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> safe from SQL injection attacks, and sends the value efficiently and correctly to the database.
+This makes <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> safe from SQL injection attacks, and sends the value efficiently and correctly to the database.

 When executing stored procedures, it can be useful to use named parameters in the SQL query string, especially when the stored procedure has optional parameters: